MARKANTONY04/project3_django/README.md

 Ideally, this would have been a great addition to the site, enhancing its usability even further.
 However, the lack of these features do not detract anything from the site as the purpose of this site is to display the Barney's Bistro and allow users to make a booking, therefore it’s purpose overall is fully met.

 ## 3. Technologies Used

-For the creation of this website many technologies were used and utilised to bring about the end result.
-First of all was Git hub, the site you are probably using to view this project and README.md.
-The code and supporting documents (images etc.) were written and added to Git hub, then committed with a commit message, and then finally pushed.
-The project section was also utilised to arrange the user stories to monitor progress and provide insight and information on what to do next.
-Markup language has also been used to write up this README.md file.

-Drawn out Wireframes were also used as previously seen, as well as drawing down ideas on paper and jotting down useful points in the early stages of this project.
-Though the end result is a little different to what was originally conceptualised, these provided a useful instruction to begin constructing the page structure.
-The social links in the footer section were taken from a previous project in which I had written up code with Code Institute.
-Because this code was fully functioning and like the exact code I was going to write up myself, I thought it good developer practice to save time and copy into my project allowing me to work on other features in the project.

-An instrumental tool that was used in this project was Bootstrap Version 5.3 (latest version at the time of this project).
-The navbar, and buttons, were all used from bootstrap.
-This allowed a more efficient development time as I was able to copy the code from the website and implement it into the html files and spend more time fixing bugs.
-Therefore, I would like to personally thank Bootstrap for its free services, allowing me to use its code for my project.

-Developer Tools on Google Chrome was also a useful tool that was used in the creation on this website.
-It was instrumental in getting the website to be fully responsive, as using it I could locate where bugs were causing issues and what the bugs were, and allowed me to test to see if the site fitted correctly onto each screen size with its 'responsive design' feature.
-Furthermore, using dev-tools allowed me to view the site API data and how to construct my JavaScript code, particularly arrays to fetch the data from the API and display it properly on the screen.
-Furthermore, chrome dev-tools console helped me greatly in bug fixing as the console displayed the appropriate error that was occurring at any given time, more of this will be discussed later in the bug fixes/testing section.
-As of writing this I have yet to test the website with lighthouse, however the lighthouse tool in Google Chrome dev kit will be used to test this website in the next section of this README.md.

-Django, Python, JavaScript, HTML5, and CSS3 were all used to code, and therefore create this website.
-Emmet abbreviation from GitHub to code in these was a very useful feature, as this assisted me in coding, decreasing the time spent to write out full blocks of code, allowing me to focus my attention elsewhere.
-Emmet abbreviation, along with GitHub copilot helped me some write large sections of code quickly as noted in the files.

-The web deployment site Heroku was also used in the creation of this project, where I was able to successfully deploy this project to the web.
-More info on deployment and cloning below in section 5 of this README.md.
-I would also like to thank Code Institute for teaching me on how to code in Django and Python, and on how to use many of the tools listed above.
-There work on previous projects has helped me carve out ideas for myself and use them in the creation of this website, and as already noted, 1 small code snippets from previous projects with them have been used in this project for efficiency and display, with another found elsewhere online.

-## 3. Technologies Used